Hunting License in South Dakota - Steps to Buy Your SD License & Tags

 • Waterfowl License: Required for non-residents to hunt waterfowl species; includes the South Dakota Migratory Bird Certification.

-• Big Game Licenses: Non-residents can apply for specific big game licenses through an application in a lottery or draw system, often involving preference points to increase the chances of obtaining a license.
+• Big Game Licenses: Non-residents can apply for specific big game licenses through a lottery or draw system, often involving preference points to increase the chances of obtaining a license.

 • Turkey License: Needed to hunt turkeys during designated spring and fall seasons.